Nick Skelton

 Nicholas David Skelton (born 30 December 1957, Bedworth, Warwickshire) is a British former equestrian who competed in show jumping.
 He retired at the age of 59 years old, on 5 April 2017.
 He began riding at age 18 months and in 1975 took two team silvers and an individual gold at the Junior European Championships.

-He has competed numerous times at the European Show Jumping Championships, winning three golds, three silvers and three bronzes both individually and with the British team over a 26-year time period.
-In 1980 he competed in the Alternative Olympics where he helped the British team to a silver medal.
-He currently holds the British Show Jumping High Jump record, which he set in 1978.
+He has competed numerous times at the European Show Jumping Championships, winning three golds, three silvers and three bronzes both individually and with the British team over 26 years.
+In 1980, he competed in the Alternative Olympics, where he helped the British team to a silver medal.
+He currently holds the British show jumping high jump record, which he set in 1978.

-His most notable successes occurred in back to back Olympic Games in the swansong of his career.
-In 2012, at the age of 54, Skelton won the Olympic gold medal as part of the winning Great Britain team.
-In 2016, at the age of 58, Skelton won the Individual Olympic gold medal at his seventh Olympic Games.
-Having won both team and individual Olympic gold, Skelton and his horse, Big Star, retired together, shortly after the 2016 Games.
+His most notable successes occurred in back-to-back Olympic Games in the swansong of his career.
+In 2012, at the age of 54, Skelton won an Olympic gold medal as part of the Great Britain team.
+Four years later, he won the individual Olympic gold medal at his seventh Olympic Games.
+Having won both team and individual Olympic gold, Skelton and his horse, Big Star, retired together shortly after the 2016 Games.

 Education

-Skelton was educated at Bablake School in the city of Coventry in Central England.
+Born in Bedworth, north Warwickshire, Skelton was educated at Bablake School in the city of Coventry in Central England.